 The ability to have multiple entries within the DSG Client ID TLV within a DSG Rule would allow one DSG Server to send common content with a single IP stream to the DSG Agent and use a shared DSG Tunnel to DSG Clients from different manufacturers, each of which have their own DSG Client ID.
-This allows a one-to-many connectivity of DSG Server to DSG Clients, while maintaining the requirement that one IP address must be resolvable to only one MAC address.86
+This allows a one-to-many connectivity of DSG Server to DSG Clients, while maintaining the requirement that one IP address must be resolvable to only one MAC address.

-5.7.5 Regionalization87
+5.7.5 Regionalization

 An operator may want to send different content to different Set-top Devices from the same manufacturer on different HFC network segments.
-This can be accomplished in a variety of ways.